Build LinkedIn Boolean Search Strings that Deliver Your Ideal Prospecting List

 BONUS: Finding targeted 1st-degree connections by using this LinkedIn search technique will allow you to re-engage with the stakeholders you are already connected to but have been ignoring.

-Take some time and build out your perfect LinkedIn Boolean search strings—once you have this down, your searches will bring you to the buyers you’re looking for.
-Happy sales prospecting!
+Take some time and build out your perfect LinkedIn Boolean search strings for sales, once you have this down, your searches will bring you to the buyers you’re looking for.
+Plus, learn how a text expander can help your entire sales team and save them a lot of time!

 Do you want to learn all the tricks of LinkedIn and get the most out of it?
-Make sure you participate in our LinkedIn Training!
+Make sure you read our LinkedIn training article.
 You can also check these 10 LinkedIn tips that will help you book more sales meetings, grow the sales pipeline and attain quota!